Masahigo/blog/source/_posts/new-beginnings.md

 1. _What platform should I use for the blog?_ I had been reading about [JAMStack](https://jamstack.org/) a year ago and found one particular static website generator called **Hexo** which felt like a good choice so I went with that.

-1. _What service in GCP should I utilize for hosting a static website?_ After going through all the possible options the **App Engine (Standard)** seemed like the best option - PaaS service that supports CNAMEs and SSL certs, what's not to like?
+1. _What service in GCP should I utilize for hosting a static website?_ After going through all the possible options the **Google App Engine (GAE)** seemed like the best option - PaaS service that supports custom domains and SSL certs, what's not to like?
 It also downscales well so running cost is minimal.

 It was time to start working on the [infrastructure](https://github.com/Masahigo/blog-infra).